 I wanted to implement a version of the game to learn the basics of HTML5 Canvas.
 Instead of the usual two-tone aesthetic, I thought it would be interesting to bring in a splash of colour.
 A natural option was for the colour to represent how long live cells had been alive for.
 The grid is 100x100 cells with a solid border.

 Over the years, many different initial configurations of live cells have been studied and explored in Game of Life.
-The buttons above allow you to place what I consider to be some of the most interesting of these in the grid.
+The dropdown above allow you to place what I consider to be some of the most interesting of these in the grid as a whole, instead of cell by cell.
 Methuselahs are patterns with a small number of initial live cells which take an unexpectedly long time to stabilise.
 Spaceships are patterns which move across the grid over time.